Earnings season is in full swing and uncertainty is certain

 Earnings will continue to roll out this week from all corners of the economy.

+Late Tuesday, Google’s parent company reported the search giant’s weakest revenue growth in nearly five years.
+Ford posted a $2 billion quarterly loss, while Starbucks saw a sharp drop in sales as the outbreak shuttered its stores across the globe.

-Google, Starbucks and Ford report late Tuesday.
-Boeing, Facebook and Tesla post Wednesday.
+Boeing, Facebook and Tesla post results Wednesday.
 Later this week, McDonald’s, Twitter, Amazon.com and Apple reveal quarterly numbers.